necroware/gameport-adapter/README.md

 switching between digital and analog mode for Sidewinder 3D Pro.

 In opposition to the already mentioned Sidewinder for Arduino implementations, this one doesn't rely on interrupts.
-This implementation is from a similare idea to what the Linux driver does.
+This implementation is from a similar idea to what the Linux driver does.
 It polls the port and makes a lot of things simpler due to synchronous process.
 The biggest problem was that the Sidwinder devices send the data incredibly fast, with a clock pulse of only 5us.
 It was not possible to use Arduino's digitalRead(...) function for that.
 It was too slow with about 2.7us per call on an Arduino Pro Micro of 16MHz.
 It simply made it impossible to poll 5us pulses, with such a slow function, not even